SteeltoeOSS/Samples/Configuration/src/Kubernetes/README.md

 kubectl apply -f .\Kubernetes\secrets.yaml
 ```

 >This sample uses the default settings of refresh by polling.
-Secret additions and updates will be visible within 15 seconds.
+Secret additions and updates will be available within 15 seconds.
+Refresh to see the change.

 ## Remarks